 CREST Program

-Fellows may supplement their clinical experience with research training in statistical methods and clinical investigative techniques.
-The Boston University School of Medicine CREST Program (Clinical Research Training) is available to interested Fellows in Cardiovascular Medicine and terminates in Masters of Arts in Clinical Investigation from the BU School of Public Health.
+Fellows have the opportunity to enhance their clinical experience with research training in statistical methods and clinical investigative techniques.
+The Boston University School of Medicine’s CREST Program (Clinical Research Training) is available to interested Cardiovascular Medicine Fellows and culminates in Masters of Arts in Clinical Investigation from the BU School of Public Health.

 T32 in Cardiovascular Epidemiology

-In this program, fellows are mentored through a project under the guidance of an NIH funded researcher.
-This program allows for fellows to hone their skills in basic research, epidemiology, writing, and statistics.
+In this program, fellows receive mentorship through a research project under the guidance of an NIH-funded researcher.
+This program provides fellows with the opportunity to refine their skills in basic research, epidemiology, writing, and statistics.

 For more information on the Multidisciplinary T32 Training Program in Cardiovascular Epidemiology, please refer to their website.